Equity and Justice

 Share this example of action.

 Everyone has their own unique characteristics.
 It is important that we celebrate our differences rather than allow them to separate us.
-This video created by RBC Vantage acknowledges the struggles that are associated with individuality while encouraging everyone to stand up for themselves and embrace their differences.
+This video created by RBC Vantage acknowledges the struggles that are associated with individuality while encouraging everyone to stand up for themselves and others.

 Video Reflection Questions: